 Students wishing to join the course MUST also have applied for student membership with ACCA before the start date and obtained confirmation of their exemptions.
 Ensure to upload your exam/exemption statement as part of your application if you already have these.

 Applications for all professional courses should be made directly through our MyUSW online portal.
-In the Personal Statement section of the application form please indicate the papers you wish to complete and your preferred delivery time if there is a choice, see the course brochure for details.
+In the Personal Statement section of the application form please indicate the papers you wish to study between Sept - Dec 2018 and Jan - May 2019, and your preferred delivery time if there is a choice, see the course brochure for details.

 Students have access to a wide range of resources including textbooks, publications, and computers in the University’s library and via online resources.
 In most cases they are more than sufficient to complete a course of study.
 Where there are additional costs, either obligatory or optional, these are detailed below.
 Of course students may choose to purchase their own additional personal resources/tools over and above those listed to support their studies at their own expense.
 All stationery and printing costs are at a student’s own expense.